-Many Highbury houses were built between the 1860’s and the 1880’s, as plans for a sizable park in the area, famous for its fresh air & countryside, were being considered in Parliament.
-While the land was still open & unprotected, developers pressed on steadily, building new streets of terraced houses as quickly as they could.
-The brickworks were in operation round the clock.
+Many Highbury houses were built between the 1860s & the 1880s as plans for a sizable park in the area, famous for its fresh air & countryside, were being considered in Parliament.
+While the land was still open & unprotected, developers pressed on steadily, building new streets of terraced houses.
+Brickworks were in operation round the clock.
 Highbury’s rural landscape disappeared under new streets of brickbuilt terraced houses.

 In his History of Highbury, Keith Sugden tells of the ‘ominous operations in nearby brickfields’ at this time – local brickworks churning out building materials.